 Following these 4 simple rules, it is possible for any US Resident.
 Maybe following these guidelines will help you retire earlier and live better.

 A key part of our tax optimization is being able to quickly and efficiently view our full financial and tax picture.
-For this we use Personal Capital, a free online financial management tool.
-Feel free to give it a try
+Personal Capital is a great FREE online financial management tool.
+Give it a try

 One item to be careful of is new with the Affordable Care Act.
 It is possible for an early retiree to get massive health insurance subsidies, as long as income is less than 400% of the Federal Poverty Level ($62,040 in 2013.)
 At our $36k per year spending level, we qualify for several thousand dollars of assistance.
 Being aware of this threshold is important when deciding size of a ROTH IRA Conversion or Capital Gain Harvest.